KatherineMichel/stanford-code-in-place-final-project/README.md

 * Black and white
 * No change

-## Set Up
+## Local Environment Versus GitHub Actions Environment

+Regardless of whether the program is run locally or via GitHub Actions, a development environment needs to exist that has all of the software installed that is needed to run the program.

+Something I learned from working through this project is that a GitHub Actions development environment can replicate a local development environment.

+In both my local development environment and GitHub Actions development environment, Python 3.8 is used by default, pip is installed, and the Requests, Pillow, and Twython libraries are installed as dependencies used by the project.
+The repo master branch is access, the environment variables are available, and the program is run by calling  `python photo.py`.

+The Python and third-party libraries required to run the program are imported, the environment variables are passed into Twython, and Python 3.8 interprets the `photo.py` file.

+### I Prefer GitHub Actions

-After using the bot both locally and via GitHub Actions, I personally prefer using it via GitHub Actions.
-GitHub Actions is more stable than ever and it's a luxury to avoid the messiness of setting up and managing a local environment.
+After running the program both locally and via GitHub Actions, I prefer using GitHub Actions.
+Although a major GitHub Actions outage occurred while I was working on this project, GitHub Actions is improving over time.
+It feels like a luxury to avoid setting up and managing a longterm project in a local environment.

+## Project Set Up

+There are a couple important set up steps to make this project work:

+* Create a Twitter Developer account, create an app in the account, and obtain the app secrets needed to programatically authenticate into Twitter and tweet from the account
+* Designate an event or cron schedule as a trigger for the program to be run

 ### Create a Twitter Developer Account

 Following the instructions of the [Twitter Developer](https://developer.twitter.com/) docs, I created the [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account, including verifying a phone number.
 Using that account, I created a Twitter Developer account under the "Hobbyist" category, choosing "Making a bot" as my task.

 In my "Simba and Friends Bot" app, I clicked on the "Keys and tokens" tab.
-Here I obtained the "secrets" that would need to be passed into `Twython` as environmental variables in order to programatically [authenticate](https://twython.readthedocs.io/en/latest/usage/starting_out.html#authentication) into Twitter and tweet.
+Here I obtained the "secrets" that would need to be passed into `Twython` as environment variables in order to programatically [authenticate](https://twython.readthedocs.io/en/latest/usage/starting_out.html#authentication) into Twitter and tweet.

 * API key a.k.a `APP_KEY`
 * API secret key a.k.a. `APP_SECRET`